TensorTeen/tensorteen.github.io/_pages/about.md

 ---

 <!-- {% include base_path %} -->
-I am a Junior at the Department of Mechanical Engineering at the Indian Institute of Technology, Madras.
-My research interests lie in the intersection of mechanical engineering and Artificial Intelligence.
-More specifically, my interests lie in leveraging Deep Learning and Generative AI for classical Engineering problems.
+I am Akshay Govind S, a third-year Bachelor of Technology student majoring in Mechanical Engineering at the Indian Institute of Technology Madras (IITM).
+My profound interest lies at the union of Large Language Models (LLMs), Deep Learning, and their applications in computational science

 **Research Interests**: Generative AI, Mechanical Engineering, Deep Learning, Computational Mechanics, Quantitative Finance

-You can reach out to me through email.
+You can reach out to me through email me22b102@smail.iitm.ac.in.